Virtual Personas for Language Models via an Anthology of Backstories: Related Work

 \section{Related Work}

 \paragraph{Generating Personas with LLMs} Recent advancements in language model applications have expanded into simulating human responses for psychological, economic, and social studies~\citep{personality_llm, simulate_replicate_human_studies, cognitive_psy_gpt3, homo_silicus, Fatouros2024CanLL, ANESpaper}.
 Specifically, the generation of personas using LLMs to respond to textual stimuli has been explored in various contexts including human-computer interaction (HC), multi agent system, analysis on biases in LLMs, and personality evaluation.~\citep{kim-etal-2020-will, moral_mimicry,social_simulacra, llm_opinions,jiang-etal-2024-personallm,choi2024beyond,liu2024evaluating, wu2024autogen, li2023camel, hilliard2024eliciting, serapiogarcía2023personality,hu2024quantifying,hwang-etal-2023-aligning, abdulhai2023moral}.
 For instance, \citet{social_simulacra} and \citet{llm_opinions} develop methods to prime LLMs with crafted personas, influencing the models' outputs to simulate targeted user responses.
+Subsequent to the publication of the present work in EMNLP 2024, a related approach using human interview-generated backstories appeared in~\cite{ park2024generativeagentsimulations1000}.
 Additionally, \citet{liu2024evaluating} introduces a method where personas are generated by sampling demographic traits coupled with either congruous or incongruous political stances.
 Our approach, \OURS, advances this concept by employing dynamically generated, richly detailed backstories that include a broad spectrum of demographic and economic characteristics, enhancing the granularity and authenticity of simulated responses.

 \paragraph{LLMs in Social Science Studies} The integration of LLMs into social science research has been steadily gaining attention, as highlighted by several studies \citep{Bail2023-rw,10.1145/3586183.3606763,DILLION2023597,ziems2023large,korinek2023language}.
 Notably, the use of LLMs to mimic human responses to survey stimuli has gained popularity, as evidenced by recent research \citep{Tjuatja2023DoLE, DominguezOlmedo2023QuestioningTS, kim2024aiaugmented}.
 A notable example is the "media diet model" by \citet{bert_covid19}, which predicts consumer group responses based on their media consumption patterns.
 Further, studies like \cite{wu2023large} and \cite{ziems2023large} demonstrate the potential of LLMs in zero-shot learning settings to analyze political ideologies and scale computational social science tools.
 Our work builds on these methodologies by using LLMs not only to generate responses but to create and manipulate backstories that reflect diverse societal segments, providing a nuanced tool for social science research and beyond.